abadiu/www/content/pages/index.md

     subtitle: ''
     text: >
-      My love for all things web development began in the days of Dreamweaver and, later on, got to work on a few exciting projects.
+      My love for all things web development began in the days of Dreamweaver and, later on, I got to work on a few exciting projects.
 Nowadays I dabble with web development looking at the most interesting and performant tools to effectively build websites.
     actions: